C09N1T1V3/TryHackMe/Byte_Lotus/overhead_at_breakfast.md

 Step 5: Cracking the Base64
 ---------------------------
 The final piece was decoding the Base64 string.
-While the challenge described it as a “hash,” Base64 is actually an encoding scheme.

 Using either CyberChef or the Linux CLI, I decoded it:
 ```